 Among other historic churches worth are the Iglesia de San Pedro, the Iglesia de San Miguel, and the Iglesia del Salvador, while other museums include the Museo de Cuenca (Calle Obispo de Valero 2), which offers a good bit of historical, ethnographic, and other background on the regions, as well as the Castilla-La Mancha Science Museum in Plaza de la Merced, which in addition to a planetarium and cool displays of universal science also lay out local geology and such.

 If you come by car, you can also catch some of the sights in the surrounding area.
-Foremost among these is the Ciudad Encantada (Enchanted City), a karst formation carved by the elements into bizarre forms.
+Foremost among these is the Ciudad Encantada (Enchanted City) near the town of Valdecabras, limestone karst formations carved by the elements into bizarre forms.
 A fitting counterpart, truly, to the nearly enchanted-seeming cliffside icons of Cuenca which enchanted me all those years ago as they have countless visitors since.

 More information in English: Turismo.Cuenca.es

 photos | Enrique Moya/Shutterstock, Der pepe/Wikipedia, Vicente Villamón/flickr